Valerioageno/kingpin-react-form/README.md

 Kingpin is a form library that aims to make the writing of forms on React easy like writing them directly on a HTML file.

-To do it Kingpin lets each input to be just declared and respecting the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) of each element (each input field take care just of it self).
+To do it Kingpin lets each input to be just declared and forces it to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) of each element (each input field take care just of it self).